launchdarkly-labs/launchdarkly-workshops/launchdarkly-basics/instruqt/01-release/02-releasing-your-first-feature/assignment.md

 # Dark-Launching our Feature

-Now that we've successfully created our flag, we are ready to use that flag to launch our new feature.
+Now that we've successfully created our flag, we are ready to use that flag in our code to launch our new feature.
 In order to release a feature with LaunchDarkly there are two things we need to do:

-1. Import the flag value from LaunchDarkly
+1. Obtain the flag's state from LaunchDarkly.
-1. Run specific code depending on that value of that flag
+1. Determine what code should run based on that flag's state.

 # Edit the Code

+The next step is to update our code to make use of our new flag.

-**Step 1:** Open the [Code Editor](#tab-2), and locate the `/src/pages/index.tsx` file
+1. Open the [Code Editor](#tab-2), and locate the `/src/pages/index.tsx` file

-**Step 2:** Remove the comments from the start of line 12 (the comments are the // symbols on the front).
-This will allow the LaunchDarkly SDK to receive the values for this feature flag.
+2. Replace line 12 with the following code.
+This allows the application to start receiving values for our feature flag.

 ```js
 const {storeEnabled} = useFlags();
 ```

-**Step 3:** Add the following line of code in the appropriate place and save the file.
-Within our application code - you can see the commented lines around line 26 that indicate where to place this updated code:
+3. Replace line 26 with the following code.
+This will allow us to control what code gets run based on the state of the flag.

 ```js
 {